 Yes.
-The assets of a retail fund must be entrusted to a local depositary and the fund's assets must be segregated from the depositary's assets.
-The depositary shall be liable to the fund and its investors for the loss by the depositary or by a delegate of financial instruments held in custody.
+The assets of a retail fund must be entrusted to a local depositary and segregated from the depositary's assets.
+The depositary will be liable to the fund and its investors for the loss by the depositary or by a delegate of financial instruments held in custody.
 In the case of loss of a financial instrument held in custody, the depositary must return a financial instrument of an identical type or the corresponding amount to the fund without undue delay.
 There is no possibility for the depositary to discharge its liability.